WordPress - Heartbeat

 add_action( 'init', 'stop_heartbeat', 1 ); function stop_heartbeat() { global $pagenow; if ( $pagenow != 'post.php' && $pagenow != 'post-new.php' ) wp_deregister_script('heartbeat'); } wp_deregister_script('heartbeat'); }

 If you would like to keep all the features of the Heartbeat API but are battling high CPU loads, you may consider changing the update rate.
-By default, updating happens every 15 seconds for pages that are "focused" and every 2 minutes for pages that are "non-focused."
-(WordPress identifies a page as non-focused when there has been 5 minutes of inactivity within the browser.)
-Click on the link for instructions on how to change the interval.
+By default, updating happens every 15 seconds for pages that are focused and every 2 minutes for pages that are non-focused.
+(WordPress identifies a page as non-focused when there have been 5 minutes of inactivity within the browser.)

 add_filter( 'heartbeat_send', 'my_heartbeat_settings' ); function my_heartbeat_settings( $response ) { if ( $_POST['interval'] != 60 ) { $response['heartbeat_interval'] = 60; } return $response; }